 The days leading up to the Olympics Opening Ceremony included conversations about whether Pele would be well enough to light the flame (he wasn’t), how the budget was many times less than London’s four years ago, and if Brazil could give us some hope that these games won’t be as disastrous as many have dreaded.
 But as the world watched on with baited breath… it turned out they did a pretty good job!

-There were those who couldn’t help but compare it to the ceremony in London, but in reality, they were never going to be able to attract the stars, big sets and dramatics with a budget just one fifth of London’s.
-Those who could appreciate that were left praising the organisers and committees for making the most of every dollar; labelling it as “pulsating” and “amazing.”
+There were those who couldn’t help but compare it to the ceremony in London, but in reality, they were never going to be able to attract the stars, big sets, and dramatic with a budget just one-fifth of London’s.
+Those who could appreciate that was left praising the organizers and committees for making the most of every dollar; labeling it as “pulsating” and “amazing.”

 One moment to remember was the entrance of the Refugee Nation for the first time in any Olympic Games.
-There was great admiration and emotion attached to the group made up entirely of refugees, who are without the opportunity to compete for a specific country.
-Many believe this symbolised the fact that controversy aside, the Olympics never fails to bring everyone together.
-It acted as a symbol of hope for all refugees, and will increase awareness of this global issue.
+There were great admiration and emotion attached to the group made up entirely of refugees, who are without the opportunity to compete for a specific country.
+Many believe this symbolized the fact that controversy aside, the Olympics never fails to bring everyone together.
+It acted as a symbol of hope for all refugees and will increase awareness of this global issue.

 Brazil’s temporary president was booed throughout his short address, as were the Russian team as they entered for their parade around the stadium.
 But although these acted as reminders to Brazil’s troubled lead-up to the Olympics, the majority of the event was described as “vibrant,” “loud” and like a “party.”

 There was a patriotic and heartfelt reception given to Brazilian model Gisele Bundchen, who danced and partied with the performers and crowd alike.
 Bundchen’s appearance was highly anticipated before the Olympics Opening Ceremony, which led to her consistently appearing on the Synthesio word cloud across the weekend.